Thomascountz/peel/README.md

 # Peel

-Non-production Ruby implementation of the Active Record Pattern, inspired by Gregory Brown's Broken Record projec.
+Non-production Ruby implementation of the Active Record Pattern, inspired by Gregory Brown's Broken Record project.

-## Production Journal
+## Development Journal

 A contemporaneous journal of the development of Peel can be found under [/dev_journal](dev_journal)